anyscale/academy/README.md

 ### Which Python Version?

 Python 3.7 is recommended.
-While Ray supports Python 3.6, a user reported a problem using _locales_.
+While Ray supports Python 3.6, there are known problem using _locales_ in that version and these tutorials.
 Specifically, the following code throws an error:

 ```python
 import locale
 locale.setlocale(locale.LC_ALL, locale.getlocale())
 ```

-This tutorial doesn't use _locales_ specifically, but you may run into problems with your default locale.
+This tutorial doesn't manipulate _locales_ explicitly, but you may run into problems with your default locale.

 While Ray supports Python 3.8, some dependencies used in `RLlib` (the Ray reinforcement library) are not yet supported for 3.8, at the time of this writing.

 ### Using Anaconda